keetleyrate/pyclsm/readme.md

 # pyclsm

-An implementation of a conservative level set method for two-phase flow simulations using the FEniCSx finite element library.
+An implementation of a conservative level set method for two-phase flow simulations based on the FEniCSx finite element library.

 <p align="center">
     <img src="bubble-tutorial.gif"  class="center"/>